 Benefits of Remodeling Existing Homes to Zero or Near Zero

-Remodeling or retrofitting existing homes so they become significantly more energy efficient is as important as building new zero energy homes.
-There are many benefits to energy remodeling your home:
+Remodeling or retrofitting existing homes so they become significantly more energy efficient is as important as building new zero energy homes; and more and more homeowners are showing that you can indeed remodel an older home to Zero.
+Here are some of the many benefits to energy remodeling older homes towards zero:

 Four Steps to Getting Started

 Follow these four steps as outlined or use them as a guideline for a more flexible approach.

 1. Select a Certified Energy Auditor, Energy Assessor or Energy Consultant.
 Your first step should be to hire a professional energy consultant with solid credentials, references and experience in conducting residential energy audits.
 They should be able to:

 It is recommended that you do ample research, and get estimates from more than one qualified Energy Auditor or Consultant.
 Ask for samples of previous energy audits and references from their customers.

 2. Select A Contractor Experienced in Zero and Near Zero Energy Retrofits.
 Selecting a contractor that is knowledgeable and experienced in remodeling homes for near zero energy is critical.
 Since creating an exceptionally air tight house is so critical to reaching the Zero Energy Goal, it is important that the contractor is very well versed in retrofitting for a tight building envelope.
 In addition, he should be knowledgeable and have experience with: